Interested in upping your composting game? Consider incorporating vermicomposting into your repertoire!

 Vermicomposting can be done in any climate because it takes place in the container inside your temperature-controlled house.
 Brilliant!

 1. A container: You will need a container to house your vermicomposting project.
 This container can be plastic or wood but make sure it is not too deep.
 Not having a shallow enough bin can lead to odors because a deeper depth is not ideal working conditions for the little worms.
 Ensure that the lid is cracked or that there are holes in the bin.
 Store the container wherever you have space in your residence.
 Make sure the temperature of your storage location is decently warm.
 Don’t want to freeze nor roast your worms!

 3. Bedding: In addition to your worms and kitchen scraps, an appropriate amount of bedding is necessary for your worms.
 Some good items to use as bedding include shredded corrugated cardboard, shredded paper, peat moss, or commercial worm bedding (if you want to make that more expensive purchase).

-4. Moisture: To top it all off, your bin contents especially the bedding needs to remain moist.
+4. Moisture: To top it all off, your bin contents, especially the bedding, need to remain moist.
 An easy way to apply additional water is through a spray bottle.
 Keep it hydrated for successful vermicomposting!

 You are now armed with the basic knowledge of vermicomposting.
 You have the power to raise your composting game to the next level.

 Feature image courtesy of Sippakorn Yamkasikorn